mb21/panwriter/README.md

     pandoc --toc --include-in-header foo.css --include-in-header bar.js --output test.html --to html --standalone

+See the [pandoc user's guide](http://pandoc.org/MANUAL.html) for available options.

 There are two exceptions to the rule that the key in the `output` YAML is the file extension:

 1. When exporting to a `.tex` file, the key should be named `latex`.